r4sn4/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 <b>Section 2</b> - Extract only the measurements on the mean and standard deviation for each measurement
 * Measurements corresponding to mean and standard deviation are extracted into different dataframe.
 These two dataframes are then combined together using bind_cols() function
-* In the final datset, all the columns corresponding to mean comes first and then all the columns corresponding to standard deviation comes
+* In the final datset, all the columns corresponding to mean comes first and then all the columns corresponding to standard deviation comes after mean columns

 <b>Section 3</b> - Use descriptive activity names to name the activities in the data set
 * This section names all the activities as given in activity_labels.txt